Course Code: GES106

 The National Association of Pharmaceutical Sales Representatives (NAPSR) helps entry-level sales representatives, sales managers, and trainers in the industry gain the knowledge and experience they need to excel.
 The association seeks to promote the industry as a profession and to ensure pharmaceutical sales reps are trained and certified.
 Its most well-known credential is the Certified National Pharmaceutical Representative (CNPR), and you can complete a certified exam prep course with us.

 The course provided a well rounded curriculum that included the basic and intermediate skills needed to become a pharmaceutical sales representative."

 The material flow was excellent.
 It was easy to navigate, understand and retain."

 I was impressed with the amount of detail the course materials provided.
 I honestly feel I have a solid foundation to begin a new and successful career in pharmaceutical sales."

 Yes, ed2go courses are online, so you never have to actually travel to the school.
 Most schools offer telephone or online registration.

 This course is open enrollment, so you can register and start the course as soon as you are ready.
 Access to your course can take 24-48 business hours.

 This course is self-paced and open enrollment, so you can start when you want and finish at your own pace.
 When you register, you'll receive six (6) months to complete the course.

-Upon successful completion of the program, you’ll be awarded a certificate of completion.
-However, completion of the program doesn't guarantee certification through CNPR.
+Upon successful completion of the course, you’ll be awarded a certificate of completion.
+However, completion of the course doesn't guarantee certification through CNPR.
 Please refer to the following question for more information.